 We are currently seeking applications for the following positions:

-If you are available for any of these schedules (don’t need to be available for all) and believe you have the following we would love to hear from you:
+If you believe you have the following we would love to hear from you:

-This role requires a DHS Aged Care, and Disability Services screenings, or the willingness to undergo and obtain these (the Council will do this for the successful applicants).
+This role requires a DHS Aged Care screening, or the willingness to undergo and obtain this (the Council will do this for the successful applicants).

 If you are interested in this position and feel you have the skills to suit the role:

-Please include that you are applying to be a Kitchen Hand and Social Support Volunteer when answering the question, "why do you wish to become a volunteer".
+Please indicate that you are applying to be a Community Visitor Volunteer when answering the question, "why do you wish to become a volunteer".

 Whilst the City of Charles Sturt is interested in harnessing your life/work experience and utilising your skills there are many opportunities to try something new.
 However, we make every effort to match you to a role that will suit you and be successful.

 This depends on the role and your availability.
 Some positions require you to complete a 4 hour 'shift' per week or fortnight, while others are more flexible and may only require a couple hours per fortnight or month.

 This depends on the program.
 If you are going to be volunteering with any vulnerable groups, handling money or going on private property you will require a police check.
 Occasionally other programs may require a police check when the funding agreement requests this.
 The Volunteer Services Development Officer will assist you to get a police check at a reduced cost and on producing a receipt Council will reimburse you the amount.